polymer-dart/polymerize/README.md

 ## Importing a Bower component

-To import a bower component and use it in your project simply create a stub for it and use the `@BowerImport` annotation along with `@PolymerRegister` with `native=true`, for instance:
+To import a bower component and use it in your project simply create a stub (that can created automatically, see below) for it and use the `@BowerImport` annotation along with `@PolymerRegister` with `native=true`, for instance:

     @PolymerRegister('paper-button',native:true)
     @BowerImport(ref:'PolymerElements/paper-button#2.0-preview',import:"paper-button/paper-button.html",name:'paper-button')
-    abstract class PaperButton extends PolymerElement with imp0.PaperButtonBehavior {
+    abstract class PaperButton extends PolymerElement implements imp0.PaperButtonBehavior {
       /**
        * If true, the button should be styled with a shadow.
        */